typingtrex/Shortest-Possible-Path/README.md

     1. Dictionary will hold enough intermediate strings for a path to be formed?
     2. If there is no path available, what should the function return?
 (Null?
 0?)

-3. Can we assume that both strings being lowercase means that there will be no symbols or numbers in the starting and ending words?
+4. Can we assume that both strings being lowercase means that there will be no symbols or numbers in the starting and ending words?

-4. The function is required to return *"the shortest possible path"*
+5. The function is required to return *"the shortest possible path"*
     1. What format would you want the shortest possible path to be returned as?
         - Should I return the shortest possible path as an array that holds all the paths necessary to change from start string to end string?
-            - Example: "cat" -> "catch"
+            - Example: "cat" -> "bag"
-                - Path1: "cat" -> add "c", check that "catc" exists in dictionary -> "catc"
+                - Path1: "cat" -> change "a" to "b" -> "bat"
-                - Path2: "catc" -> add "h" check that "catch" exists in dictionary -> "catch"
+                - Path2: "bat" -> change "t" to "g" and check that "bag" exists in dictionary -> "bag"
-                - return: ["addition", "addition"]
+                - return: ["change", "change"]
+6. What format will the dictionary provided hold the intermediate words?
+    - key = "intermediate word string"
+    - value = (?)

 ### Edge Cases
-    1.
-    2.
+1. Can start and end words be empty strings?

 ### Solution Thoughts:
 #### Prioritizing Time Complexity:
 Assuming that the start and end strings are all the english alphabets in lowercase.

-1. Create a dictionary that holds the alphabets as keys, and the values are the end word's indices when the letter occurs.
-If a letter is not in the end word, the value for that letter is *null*.

-    1. Example: "hat"
+1.
-        ```py
-        dictionary = {
-            "a" : 1,
-            "b" : null,
-            "c" : null,
-            "h" : 0,
-            "t" : 2
-            "z" = null
-        }
-        ```
-2. Use dictionary of instances in end word to determine whether to keep a letter in starting word or to add a letter or to delete a letter.

-    1. The instances dictionary will tell us:
-        - If the same letter exists in starting and ending words.
-        - If the order of the letters matches (?) // - write this part clearer